metral/pulumihome/Weekly-release-process.md

 ## Roles

-Releases to `production` are handled by primary oncall.
+Releases to `staging` and `production` are handled by primary oncall.
 If something goes wrong, they're in the best position to respond and they'll have context on what's changed.

-Releases to `staging` are handled by secondary oncall.
-This reduces the load on primary oncall and also helps us run promotions in parallel.

-In each case, oncall has the final say about whether to continue or abandon a release.
+Oncall has the final say about whether to continue or abandon a release.

 ## Background: What gets updated?